-Welcome to the website of Australian writer, journalist and critic Dan Edwards.
+Welcome to the website of Australian writer, journalist and academic Dr. Dan Edwards.
 This site features examples of Dan's work from the wide variety of publications he has written for.
 Whenever possible links have been provided so articles can be viewed in their original context.

-Born in Sydney, Australia, Dan currently resides in Melbourne, where he is completing a book and PhD thesis on China's independent documentary movement.
-He curated the Street Level Visions program of Chinese documentaries for the 2012 Melbourne International Film Festival.
+Dan curated the Street Level Visions program of Chinese documentaries for the 2012 Melbourne International Film Festival.

 Before living in China, Dan was the managing editor of the Australian Film Commission's Communications Branch.
 He also formerly taught Film Studies at the University of New South Wales and from 2003 to 2005 was the assistant editor of RealTime.

 All written content on this site is copyright Dan Edwards.
 Please contact the author for permission to reproduce any of this material.
 Feedback and comments are also welcome.